-The Master’s Program in Molecular Medicine is able to accept twenty new students for the Program start in October 2019.
+The Master’s Program in Molecular Medicine is able to accept twenty new students for the Program each year.
 We receive many hundreds of applications from all over the world.
 The admissions committee carefully reviews each application, and aims to get its decision out within six weeks after the application portal closed.

 You are here:

-Thank you for considering the Master's Program in Molecular Medicine at the Charité Berlin, Germany.
-We are pleased that your interest to participate in this world-class Program has brought you to our admissions page.
-Before you consider applying to the Program, however, we strongly recommend that you read what kind of applicants we are looking for on our Program Requirements webpage.
-There you can learn if your background and qualifications are suitable for our Program.
-Once you have read the instructions in the How To Apply section of our website, you can click here to begin the application procedure.
+Thank you for considering the master's program in molecular medicine.
+We are pleased that your interest to participate in this world-class program has brought you to our admissions page.
+Before you consider applying to the program, however, we strongly recommend that you read what kind of applicants we are looking for on our Who Should Apply webpage.
+There you can learn if your background and qualifications are suitable for our program.
+Once you have read the instructions in the How To Apply section of our website, you can download the necessary forms on our Download page.

 "I selected this program because it combines a medical background with research.
 That's why I applied, and that is really the way it is.
 It also prepares you well for the PhD because you learn to analyze your own research, not just hear a professor's analysis of someone else's work, and you are required to present your analysis of different projects in multiple, professional presentations .
 You don't find this in other master's programs and it is essential if you want to go on to the PhD."

 Applications are subjected to an intensive selection process.
 Unlike other similar master's programs in Germany, applications are not outsourced to organizations who claim they can evaluate candidates.
 Instead, current students, program directors, and program coordinators all participate in an extensive review of each application.
 Because such a wide variety of individuals review each application, the final admissions decision reflects a number of perspectives and opinions.
 This process ensures that every aspect of a candidate's profile is taken into consideration, and that only students who possess all the necessary qualities to succeed are admitted.
 Not surprisingly, the failure rate for students in the program is only 1%.